Injuries to Pregnant Drivers From Car Accidents: Safety Tips and Risks

 Driving poses a threat to everyone but especially so when you’re pregnant.
 Depending on how far along mothers are, they might have less mobility than someone who isn’t with a child.
 Furthermore, pregnancy makes you more fatigued, and driving when you are not alert is dangerous.

 This cannot be avoided especially when pregnant women tend to continue working until late into their pregnancy.
 According to a study done by Interactive Driving Systems in Britain where they analyzed statistics from global pharmaceutical companies' vehicle sales fleets, they found that many of their representatives were women, leading to an influx of pregnant women behind the wheel.
-While it isn’t practical to stop working upon getting pregnant, there are a few risks involved which can be mitigated with certain safety measures.
+While it isn’t practical to stop working upon getting pregnant, there are a few risks involved that can be mitigated with certain safety measures.

 Always Wear A Seatbelt.